+See: Should I buy an iPhone 5 or wait for iPhone 5S, iPhone 6?
 New iPhone 5S concept created based on leaked photos

 With all of these newly leaked photographs, it's only natural a new concept has been created.
 This one comes from GottaBeMobile, and shows a new iPhone with an improved display and the dual-LED flash next to the rear camera.

 As well as the new speculation about the next generation iPhone, we've also seen some reports about the rumoured budget iPhone, dubbed iPhone mini.